 "Can't Go Back Now"

 "Yesterday, when you were young, everything you needed done was done for you.
 Now you do it on your own, but you find you're all alone.
 What can you do?
 You and me, walk on, walk on, walk on cause you can't go back now.
 You know there will be days when you're so tired that you can't take another step.
 The night will have no stars and you'll think you've gone as far as you will ever get.
 But you and me, walk on, walk on, walk on cause you can't go back now.
 And yeah, go where you want to go.
 Be what you want to be.
 If you ever turn around, you'll see me.
 I can't really say why everybody wishes they were somewhere else, but in the end, the only steps that matter are the ones you take all by yourself.
-And you and me walk on, walk on, walk on cause you can't go back now."
+And you and me walk on, walk on, walk on cause you can't go back now."-The Weepies

 Monday, March 4, 2013